In this article

 Data Processing Agreements (DPAs)

-As a Data Processor, Arlo allows customers to enter into a Data Processing Agreement (or Data Protection Addendum) that establishes a legal basis for allowing Arlo to process data for you as a Data Controller.
+As part of the Master Subscription Agreement, Arlo's customers enter into a Data Processing Agreement (or Data Protection Addendum) that establishes a legal basis for allowing Arlo to process data for you as a Data Controller.

 Do I need a Data Processing Agreement?